 Ken grew up in Orange County, California, one of ten children in a rambunctious and adventurous family.
 Like many of the young boys and girls in his neighborhood, he enjoyed playing sports and advancing the ideals of mayhem.
 After attending Arizona State University, Ken began a tech career in sales and marketing, spending most of those years at a Fortune 50 firm.
-In his young thirties, he was diagnosed with an aggressive form of multiple sclerosis that profoundly affected his life; twelve years later, he grew wheelchair-bound after an MS-related accident.
+In his young thirties, he was diagnosed with an aggressive form of multiple sclerosis that profoundly affected his life; twelve years later, he grew wheelchair-bound after an MS-related accident

 Needing to reinvent himself, Ken struggled to discover a passion that might provide much-needed purpose and direction.
 Years earlier, he penned articles for the Hewes Highlander Junior High school paper in Tustin, California.
-Later, he wrote poems to entertain his high school buddies; one creative missive got him suspended from Foothill High.
+Later, he drafted poems to entertain his high school buddies; one creative missive got him suspended from Foothill High.
 An English professor at ASU, Ms. Chambers, scribed a note suggesting Ken had “potential” as a writer, a polite way to say he wasn’t receiving an A (that would require attending all his classes), but it was a message he never forgot.
 After graduating with a business degree, Ken read just one fiction book over the next twenty-five years, stupidly convinced that only non-fiction was worthy of precious idle time.